nbartels/jklout2/README.md

 * ~~move type classes to model package and add some package for classes that are no implementation and no model~~
 * add example code snippets
 * add deployment to github in pom.xml (or deployment via buildhive)
+* add some reporting to the pom.xml (coverage, pmd, ...)